You want the right level of cover, without breaking the bank!

 Insurance experts will discuss your needs with you, and then help you choose the right type of insurance.

 Yes, you can get car insurance with a learner’s licence.

 During driving lessons with a qualified instructor, you’ll be covered by their instructor insurance.
 However, if you’re planning on heading out for some private practice between lessons, you’ll need to get car insurance by law!

 You’ll only be covered when you’re displaying your L plates and with a suitable supervising driver.
 This can be anyone 21 and over who’s held a UK driving licence for at least three years.

 Bear in mind that some learner insurance providers will have their own rules about who must accompany you as well as the time of day you’re allowed to practice.
-MyFirstUK will help you to balance out your requirements with your budget to find you the best deal!
+You'll be helped to balance out your requirements with your budget and search for a great deal!